What do colleges look for students? In short, colleges are looking for, besides your grades…

 The information on this page will hold true almost no matter where you go and what type of school you seek.

 What do colleges really look for in their applicants…specifically?

 You know that you need to be a “good” student to get into the college of your choice, but what does that really mean?
 It’s so important to understand what colleges want and what your high school transcript and extracurricular activities say about you.
 It’s also important to know this early so that you can make choices throughout your high school career that convey what you really want.

-Virtually all colleges will tell you that there are three important elements to evaluating your admissions application, but before sharing those three items with you, it’s important to understand what the college itself is trying to accomplish.
+Virtually all colleges will tell you that there is an important factor to evaluating your admissions application — in fact, three, but before sharing those three items with you, it’s important to understand what the college itself is trying to accomplish.
 They want to do more than admit “good” students.
 Colleges see themselves as communities, and they want students who will strengthen that sense of community.
 So, to be prepared to do college level work is not enough.
 Colleges will want to know what else you bring with you to enhance this sense of community.